 Estimates of Column-average CO2 and CH4 from Ground-based Remote sensing

-GHG concentrations can also be monitored remotely by measuring the amount of sunlight that these gases absorb as it traverses the atmospheric column between the top of the atmosphere and the surface.
+GHG concentrations can also be monitored remotely by measuring the amount of sunlight that these gases absorb in the atmospheric column between the top of the atmosphere and the surface.
 The Total Carbon Column Observing Network (TCCON) exploits this approach.
 Each TCCON station incorporates a laboratory-grade, high spectral resolution Fourier Transform spectrometer (FTS) and a solar tracker to autonomously collect high-resolution spectra of direct sunlight at near infrared and shortwave infrared wavelengths (Wunch et al., 2011a).
 These spectra are analyzed to yield high-precision estimates of the average CO2 and CH4 concentrations between the surface and the top of the atmosphere, expressed in terms of column-average dry air mole fractions, XCO2 and XCH4.
 To relate these estimates to the WMO standard scales, in situ vertical profiles of CO2, CH4 and other GHGs are collected above the stations using fixed-wing aircraft and AirCore instruments at regular intervals.
 With these rigorous protocols in place, TCCON was accepted into the GAW Network following the 15th WMO/IAEA Meeting on Carbon Dioxide, Other Greenhouse Gases and Related Measurement Techniques (GGMT-15).
 In 2020, TCCON included 27 stations in 14 countries spanning latitudes between Eureka, Canada (80.05°N) and Lauder, New Zealand (45.038°S).
 The distribution of stations is shown in Figure 3.3a.

 More recently, smaller, more portable EM27/SUN FTS instruments with solar trackers popularized by the researchers at Karlsruhe Institute of Technology (KIT) have been adopted by numerous groups in Germany, USA, UK, India, Namibia, Japan, China and Mexico.
 Several of these groups have deployed multiple instruments in local networks to study spatial variations in CO2 and CH4 distributions around large urban centers, including Los Angeles, Toronto, Boston, and Munich.
 EM27/SUN instruments have also been deployed in regions with few other ground-based GHG monitoring stations, such as Africa and India, and have been deployed in campaigns over even broader areas.
 To develop common standards for calibrating, operating and analyzing the data from these sensors, a new network, called the COlaborative Carbon Column Observing Network (COCCON) has been established (Frey et al. 2019).
 As of May 2021, COCOON spectrometers have been deployed at 18 sites, spanning the latitudes of Lauder, New Zealand and Kiruna, Sweden (67.8 N) and have been deployed on numerous measurement campaigns at sites as remote as Arrival Heights, Antarctica (77.8° S).
 The distribution of sites in late 2020 is shown in Figure 3.3b.
 Results from the COCCON instruments are regularly validated though comparisons with TCCON results and AirCore profiles to ensure their accuracy and traceability to the WMO in situ GHG standards.